tenstorrent/tt-metal/tech_reports/Programming Mesh of Devices/Programming Mesh of Devices with TT-NN.md

 ### 3.2 Programming Example: Sharding

-Let’s see how to split our data across two devices:
+Let's see how to split our data across two devices:

 ```py
 import ttnn